 The list you provide to students will depend on the campus.
-If the students/chaperones have smartphones, entries can be made by picture.
-(Award one point per item unless otherwise noted.)
+Award one point per item unless otherwise noted.
 Use this list as a guide as you're planning your event:

-- Find out how many foreign language courses are offered. - Find out the name of the university's mascot/take a picture of the mascot. - Find out where first-year students live. - Find the gymnasium and write down their hours of operation for the day. - Find the name of the campus radio or TV station. - Find three faculty offices.
-Write down the professors' names and office hours. - Go to a fraternity or sorority house and ask for the name of its president.
-Earn an extra point for taking a picture with him or her. - Go to an arts building and take a picture in front of a student display. - Go to the English department and find the name of the chair. - Grab a pamphlet about a student organization. - Jot down the names of two campus cafeterias or food stands. - Learn the name of a cultural organization or association on campus. - Locate the public bus stop nearest to campus.
-Write down the cross streets. - Pick up a copy of a free campus newspaper. - Pick up a pamphlet from the health center. - Pick up an informational brochure from a career center. - Take a picture in a computer lab. - Take a picture in a science lab. - Take a picture in or around the football stadium. - Take a picture in the university bookstore. - Take a picture of college students studying. - Take a picture with a student wearing the university sweatshirt or T-shirt. - Take pictures on a bench that's been dedicated to an alumnus. - Talk to five students-write down their names, majors, and hometowns.
-Each conversation is worth one point. - Visit a campus library and ask the librarian how many volumes they have. - Visit the admissions office and pick up an application.
-Earn an extra point for finding out the school's minimum SAT and ACT score. - Visit the financial aid office and collect a FAFSA form or pamphlet.
-Earn an extra point if you find information about a scholarship. - Visit the student center and write down at least 3 student organization names and what they do. - Visit the student government office. - Visit the honors college office and pick up a brochure
+- Find out how many foreign language courses are offered. - Find out the name of the university's mascot/take a picture of the mascot. - Find the name of the campus radio or TV station. - Find three faculty offices.
+Write down the professors' names and office hours. - Go to an arts building and take a picture in front of a student display. - Go to the English department and find the name of the chair. - Grab a pamphlet about a student organization. - Jot down the names of two campus cafeterias or food stands. - Learn the name of a cultural organization or association on campus. - Pick up a copy of a free campus newspaper. - Pick up an informational brochure from a career center. - Take a picture in the university bookstore. - Visit the financial aid office and collect a FAFSA form or pamphlet.
+Earn an extra point if you find information about a scholarship. - Visit the honors college office and pick up a brochure.